 More by this Author

-It seems to me that civic organizations and charities, which thrive on the goodheartedness of contibutors, should be held to a higher standard than business organizations that merely offer a service.
+It seems to me that civic organizations and charities that thrive on the good heartedness of contributors should be held to a higher standard than business organizations that merely offer a service.